Deborah-Digges/deborah-digges.github.io/src/markdown-pages/2020-09-14-Jekyll-to-Gatsby.md

 #### Gifs

 `gatsby-remark-images` cannot handle gifs.
-Add the `gatsby-remark-copy-linked-files` to properly handle any gifs that gatsby encounters.
+I added the `gatsby-remark-copy-linked-files` to properly handle any gifs that gatsby encountered.

 ```
 {